morgango/dttm/README.md

 2. When using DTTM functions, you can simply specify your temporal values in a string without a particular format.
 The library is set up so that it will try to convert any text to a proper datetime value, using the totally awesome Python dateutil library and parser.
 A temporal value could be anything from "12/31/1999" to "Today is 25 of September of 2003, exactly at 10:49:41 with timezone -03:00." and it would be usable.

-3. This library is initially intended for PIG, but may be extended to other Hadoop projects as opportunites arise.
+3. This library is initially intended for Apache Pig, but may be extended to other Hadoop projects as opportunites arise.

-4. As mentioned before, this library depends on the python datetime and dateutil libraries.
+4. As mentioned before, this library depends on the Python [datetime](http://docs.python.org/2/library/datetime.html) and [dateutil](http://labix.org/python-dateutil) libraries.
 They must be installed and available in your Jython Path across your cluster.